showell-labs/react-native-fs-fork/README.md

 *Not available on Mac Catalyst.*

 Copies a video from assets-library, that is prefixed with 'assets-library://asset/asset.MOV?...' to a specific destination.

-### `stopDownload(jobId: number): void`

-Abort the current download job with this ID.
-The partial file will remain on the filesystem.

 ### (iOS only) `resumeDownload(jobId: number): void`